Hello! Hello hello hello, and welcome to a new series of posts I'll be working on.

 Left Trigger (L2)

 Finally, we will provide videos that also detail use of each weapon type, mostly provided by Arekkz Gaming, who has done an amazing job detailing every weapon type.
-If he doesn't have a video for it, I'll use the ones from his time at Gamescom, and update accordingly.
+Not only that, we'll also add in the entries of A Crap Guide to Monster Hunter World by HIJEK.
 That said, let's hop right to it!

 Sword & Shield, or SnS, is often times the starter weapon for hunters (with MHW being an exception, although, you do default to it when you do select your weapon).
 Yet, despite being a starter weapon, it remains viable even in the end-game.

 SnS features decent mobility and decent attack, making it very well balanced.
 Because it has a shield, it means you can use both dodging and blocking equally, depending on what the situation most calls for.

 An extra plus is that you can actually use items with the weapon drawn, whereas all other weapons have you sheathe first.
 Simply raise your shield and press the item button.

 As you upgrade, you will find that the weapon also has excellent elemental potential, and it also seems as though the weapon bounces a lot less against hard shells or scales.

 The only real downside to SnS is that it has a shorter reach and less power in single hits than other melee weapons.
 It also doesn't have the same blocking potential of other shield weapons.
 Yet its flexibility more than makes up for it, and the fact that it feels fluid allows for easy maneuvering of the weapon around the monster.